 The Journey to Full Employment

 This is the second post in a three-part series about the power of business to transform the lives of the poor.
 Read the first and third posts here.
-This series is related to our upcoming event, Creating Good Jobs for Our Community.
+This series is related to our past event, Creating Good Jobs for Our Community.

 Aside from the occasional babysitting gig, my first job was working at Paul’s Place, a now-defunct burger joint off Arapahoe Road and I-25.
 I spent the summer polishing brass and wiping tables but learned invaluable lessons about the working world along the way.
 A few examples: Just because you’re tired doesn’t mean the shift is over, a basket of French fries and onion rings does not qualify as a “nutritious” lunch, and a rude customer does not deserve a rude response.